 Beside each criteria, there will be a brief explanation by ESN showing how these methods of thought reform are used in totalistic groups.

-At end is: “What is a Destructive Group?”
+Includes at end: “What is a Destructive Group?”

 Control over the members’ flow of information and social interaction.
 In many groups, there is a “no gossip” rule that keeps people from expressing their doubts or misgivings about what is going on.
 Members are taught to report those that break the rule, a practice that increases dependence on the leadership.
 They are sometimes told not to believe anything they see or hear reported by the media.